-The way you get music from your CDs to your iTunes library and thus to your iPod or iPhone is a process called ripping.
-When you rip a CD, you're copying the CD and converting the music on it to a digital audio format (often MP3, but it could also be AAC or a number of other formats), and then saving those files in your iTunes library for playback or syncing to your mobile device.
+The method by which you get music from your CDs to your iTunes library and thus to your iPod or iPhone is a process called ripping.
+When you rip a CD, you're copying the songs from that CD and converting the music on it to a digital audio format (often MP3, but it could also be AAC or a number of other formats), and then saving those files in your iTunes library for playback or syncing to your mobile device.

 While it's pretty easy to copy a CD using iTunes, there are a few things you need to know and a few steps to take.